panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 However, can you use `&&` and `||` with operands of any type?
 Turns out, you *can*!

-This post explains in detail and examples of how `&&` and `||` operators work in JavaScript.
+This post explains in detail and examples how `&&` and `||` operators work in JavaScript.

-Let's start with understanding *truthy* and *falsy* concepts.
+Let's start with *truthy* and *falsy* concepts.

 ## 1. Falsy value

 The boolean type has only 2 values: `true` and `false`.
-However, JavaScript is a loosely typed language, so the logical operations can be performed on values other than booleans.
+However, JavaScript is a loosely typed language, so the logical operations might be performed on any type of values.

-It might be useful to think about `null`, `undefined`, `0` as equivalent to boolean `false`, and `1`, `'non-empty string'` as equivalent to boolean `true` in logical operations.
-Thus the concepts of *falsy* and *truthy* are introduced.
+How does JavaScript perform logical operations on values of any type?
+It decides whether a particular value can be considered *falsy* (an equivalent of `false`) or *truthy* (an equivalent of `true`).

 *Falsy* is a value for which `Boolean(value)` return `false`.